-The remainder of this paper is organized as follows.
+The remainder of this article is organized as follows.
 Section II reviews the related work.
-In section III we present our datasets and provide a detailed and intuitive analysis.
-Section IV and section V discuss the dynamic price prediction and the reinforcement learning model, respectively.
+In Section III, we present our data sets and provide a detailed and intuitive analysis.
+Sections IV and V discuss the dynamic price prediction and the reinforcement learning model, respectively.
 Section VI presents a comprehensive evaluation on both models.
 Section VII gives a brief summary and some discussions based on evaluation results.
-Finally, section VIII concludes the paper.
+Finally, Section VIII concludes this article.